Red Lobelia - Blooming Age Plants

 Red cardinal flower - Lobelia cardinalis

 It is easy to see why the red lobelia (Lobelia cardinalis) is nicknamed the cardinal flower because of its bright red blooms.
-This relatively short-lived clump-forming perennial rise in terminal spikes to be between two and three feet tall.
+This relatively short clump-forming perennial rise in terminal spikes to be between two and three feet tall.
 Very infrequently, this plant stands up to four feet tall.
 This plant will often spread between 10 and 14 inches.

-The bright red flowers are tubular with the upper lip having two lobes while the bottom lip has three.
+The bright red flowers are tubular with the upper lip having two lobes while the bottom rim has three.
 Despite its name, this plant is not attractive to cardinals, but it is likely to attract hummingbirds and butterflies to your landscaping.
 It is named after the red robes that Roman Catholic cardinals wear.
 The flowers often form a spiral pointing towards the ground.
 Expect the flowers to appear in early summer and last through early autumn.
-After the flowers fade, a blue-green seed pod will appear.
+After the flowers fade, a blue-green seed pod will look.

 This plant loves to be wet all the time, and it will tolerate brief periods of flooding.
 Many mulches around this plant to help the soil retain moisture.
-In cooler climates, this showy flower prefers full sun while in warmer climates, it prefers some shade during the heat of the day.
+In colder climates, this showy flower prefers full sun while in warmer climates, it prefers some shade during the heat of the day.
 This plant prefers to grow in clay soil.
 It will, however, tolerate alkaline or acidic soils.

 These plants will self-seed in the fall making it easy for them to come back the next year.
 It can also be easily divided in the early spring.
 This plant accepts deadheading after it blooms if you do not want it to go to seed.